samme90s/samme90s/server-setup.md

 ****
 ## Docker
+**Commands**
+`sudo docker system prune -a --volumes`
+Removes:
+- all stopped containers.
+- all networks not used by at least one container.
+- all volumes not used by at least one container.
+- all images without at least one container associated to them.
+- all build cache.

+**Steps**
 1. Follow guide to install the latest version: [docker-install-ubuntu](https://docs.docker.com/engine/install/ubuntu/) Install using repository x86_64 / amd64.

-2. Add group docker to user ubuntu
+1. Add group docker to user ubuntu
 `sudo usermod -aG docker ubuntu`
 `sudo systemctl restart docker`
 `exit` and enter server again.